 This year, on the weekend of 6th and 7th September, Dog Guide Handlers Australia will hold its first ever conference.
 To be held in Adelaide at the Grand Chifley, the conference will be an opportunity for Dog Guide Handlers from around Australia to come together, participate in a range of workshops and engage in networking and peer support activity.
-Further details will be available as planning for the conference progresses.

 Dog Guide Handlers Australia (DGHA) is a national association which provides a voice for Australians who are blind or vision impaired, and who are dog guide handlers.

 DGHA is an independent association of dog guide handlers, and is not affiliated with any dog guide school.